Key Insights

-The canal served as a natural moat in the times of King Mengrai in 13th century Chiang Mai.
+The canal served as a natural moat in the time of King Mengrai in the 13th century in Chiang Mai.
 The waterway provided irrigation and a vital source of fresh water.
 It also served as transportation for the ancient Lanna kingdom capital.

-These days graceful bridges, adorned with intricate decorations, have transformed the lives of the locals who have lived alongside its banks before rejuvenation.
+These days, graceful bridges, adorned with intricate decorations, have transformed the lives of the locals who have lived alongside their banks before rejuvenation.

 Once a victim of urban neglect, the Mae Kha Canal now shimmers with renewed life.
 Untreated wastewater, a consequence of rapid urbanisation, choked the canal, polluting its waters and threatening its delicate ecosystem.
 It suffered not only ecological damage but also a severe blow to its aesthetic appeal.
 Unsightly pollution and unpleasant odours marred the area.